dandi/dandi-cli/docs/source/modref/dandiapi.rst

 .. literalinclude:: /examples/dandiapi-example.py
     :language: python

-Example code for accessing asset files as regular Python File objects without downloading their entire content locally.
-Such File objects could then be passed to functions of pynwb etc.
+Example code for accessing asset files as regular Python file objects without downloading their entire content locally.
+Such file objects could then be passed to functions of pynwb etc.

 .. literalinclude:: /examples/dandiapi-as_readable.py
     :language: python

-You can see more usages of DANDI API to assist with data streaming at `PyNWB: Streaming NWB files <https://pynwb.readthedocs.io/en/stable/tutorials/advanced_io/streaming.html>` .
+You can see more usages of DANDI API to assist with data streaming at `PyNWB: Streaming NWB files <https://pynwb.readthedocs.io/en/stable/tutorials/advanced_io/streaming.html>`_.

 Client
 ------